SciCompKL/CoDiPack/documentation/Tutorial7.md

 \f[
   y = f(x) = 3*x^7 \eqdot
 \f]
-As the function is quite simple all the derivatives up to the 6-th order can be computed by hand and they are:
+As the function is quite simple, all the derivatives up to the 6-th order can be computed by hand and they are:
 \f[
   \frac{\d f}{\d x}(x) = 21 * x^6, \quad
   \frac{\d^2 f}{\d^2 x}(x) = 126 * x^5, \quad